se-edu/learningresources/contents/security/passwordStorage.md

 ## Overview

-While developing your own application, it is very common to implement log in systems to be able to identify users.
+While developing your own application, it is very common to implement login systems to be able to identify users.
 Whenever there is a need to store user-specific information, developers typically implement user accounts to identify these users separately.
 You might have seen this mechanism implemented on other websites - using registration forms and requiring you to log in with a username and password to identify you for the <trigger for="pop:session"><a href="https://support.google.com/analytics/answer/2731565?hl=en">session</a></trigger>.

 <popover id="pop:session" title="A _session_  is used to broadly describe a user's visit" placement="top">
   <div slot="content">